xubowenhaoren/A-Mission/documentation/obtain_full_backup.md

 Bowen Xu

+This is extremely helpful when the developing team uses multiple phones and the data collection phone is different from the phone used for app development purposes.

 #### Backing up

 1. Connect your phone to your desktop PC/Mac.
 Make sure USB debugging is enabled.
 Then open Android Studio Terminal.
 Unlock your phone.